BitCANN/bitcann-contracts/README.md

 | 2 | Valid [AuctionNFT](#auctionnft) |  Valid [AuctionNFT](#auctionnft) back to Registry Contract |
 | 3 | Invalid [AuctionNFT](#auctionnft) | Reward output |

 > **Important**: Applications must verify that an auctionNFT with the same name doesn't already exist in the registry contract before creating a new auction.
-Failing to do so will result in the auction being invalidated and the user losing their funds.
+Failing to do so will result in the user losing their bid amount.
 BCH's UTXO-based system has no concept of 'Contract Storage' to confirm the existence of an ongoing auction.

 ### Domain

 The Domain contract allows the owner to perform a few operations after [DomainNFTs](#domainnfts) are issued from [DomainFactory](#domainfactory).
 There exists a unique domain contract for each unique domain name.

 Constructor:
-- `inactivityExpiryTime`: The time in blocks after which the domain is considered abandoned.
+- `inactivityExpiryTime`: The time after which the domain is considered abandoned.
 - `name`: The name of the domain.
 - `domainCategory`: The category of the domain.